 Migrants in the GATS and similar agreements between the United Kingdom and another country can come for up to a maximum of 24 months.
 Employees of overseas governments and international organisations can come for an initial maximum of 24 months.
 They then have the option to apply from inside the United Kingdom for an extension for periods of 12 months at a time, up to a total maximum of 72 months.

-This page explains the different categories of student that you can apply to sponsor under Tier 4 of the points-based system.
+This section covers the different categories of student that you can apply to sponsor under the Tier 4 of the points-based system.

 This category (also referred to as 'adult students') is for people who want to come to the United Kingdom for their post -16 education.
 Students aged 16 or 17 are advised to apply as general students if they want to take a course at or above National Qualification Framework level 3 (or equivalent) lasting more than two years.
 Students aged 16 or 17 must apply as general students if they want to study for an English language qualification at Common European Framework of Reference for Languages (CEFR) Level A2 or above.